lancelotravier/lancelotravier/README.md

   <h3 align="center">You'll succeed in life and be the best of yourself the day you'll find the field you're really passionate about, so don't loose your motivation : hard work is the key</h3>

-Here's some of my fields of studies :
-* Theoretical statistics & probabilities & mathematics
-* Coding and app developpement
-* Microeconomics - Macroeconomics - Finance
-* Dive into the main difference between Julia and other coding languages like Python, C++ and R to show the strengths and advantages of Julia.

-Also, i have some non-scholar competences.
-Here's some of them :
-* Clothes buying, stylist for me and other people
-* Car / Motorcycle / Bike mechanics (for example : i can change distribution chain)
-* Computer hardware repairing

-And of course, i also have professionnal experiences in summer :
-* Factory chain production worker
-* Postman at bicycle
-* Worker in a bakery

-## My main projects

 ## Codes and apps i can handle :

 * ![Julia](https://img.shields.io/badge/-Julia-9558B2?style=for-the-badge&logo=julia&logoColor=white)